Friday, February 9, 2024

 The 2022 Masciarelli Rosato Colline Teatine IGT was a beautiful salmon color in the glass.
 Fresh on the nose with aromas of wild strawberries.
 Simple and delicate on the palate, but refreshing acidity with notes of slightly tart strawberries.

-If you’re looking for an introduction into Italian rosé without dropping too much on a bottle, this is a satisfying and easy drinking wine priced at $15 a bottle.
-Plus, it has a screw up for easy accessibility.
+If you’re looking for an introduction to Italian rosé without dropping too much on a bottle, this is a satisfying and easy-drinking wine priced at $15 a bottle.
+Plus, it has a screw cap for easy accessibility.

 Montepulciano Wine Pairing